mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 {: refdef}

-LEA operates on slices.
+LEA operates on *slices*.
 We define a slice to be 1 million rows of a column.
 Each slice needs to be large enough that we can meaningfully perform experiments involving time, but small enough that we can efficiently produce many of them for training.
 Given a slice and an encoding, LEA predicts three properties -- the encoded size of the slice, the in-memory scan speed of the slice, and the from-storage scan speed of the slice.

 Here are the steps that LEA uses to obtain its predictions: